DM-Earth/dmds/readme.md

 # SubDB

-SubDB is multi-dimensional database embedded in your program, forked from [dmds](https://github.com/DM-Earth/dmds).
+SubDB is multi-dimensional database embedded in your program, proudly forked from [dmds](https://github.com/DM-Earth/dmds).